The president has earned plaudits for his handling of COVID-19. But restarting the economy brings both health and political risks.

 Advocates on the ground say the pandemic is leaving migrants vulnerable not just to infection, but to xenophobia and hunger too.

-Join AQ on April 22 for a conversation on the pandemic’s effects on Venezuelan migrants in Latin America.
+AQ hosts a conversation about the pandemic’s effects on Venezuelan migrants in Latin America.

 Companies like Rappi and Uber are helping many migrants get by.
 But host countries can do more.